 Schalmont Advance 2018

-Strategic plan serves as road map for students’ success
+The strategic plan serves as a road map for students’ success

 It’s easier to reach a destination when you have a road map to get you there.
 For schools, that destination is having all students graduate ready for college and careers.